standardgalactic/zet/_posts/2022-01-25-mrs-at-scale.md

 > specification in a different specification language.

-For example, if I'm verifying hardware with the Coq theorem prover, a commercial bounded model checker for Verilog, or the Forte symbolic simulation system, it would be better to write the specification in Gallina, in System Verilog or in reFLect respectively.
+For example, if I'm verifying hardware with the Coq theorem prover, a commercial bounded model checker for Verilog, or the [Forte symbolic simulation system][FORTE], it would be better to write the specification in Gallina, in System Verilog or in reFLect respectively.
 Or if I'm writing a simulator, it would be better to write the specification in C or C++.